 In a world increasingly instantaneous, we are are accustomed to immediate feedback, results and reactions.
 In a world increasingly chaotic, we are continuously assaulted with a barrage of images, pleas and demands for our attention.
-The wisdom of the yoga philosophy, however, asks for the opposite: for us to slow down and look internally for wisdom and guidance.
+The wisdom of the yoga philosophy, however, asks for the opposite: to slow down and look internally for wisdom and guidance.

 Yoga asks the question, “What if all of this went quiet?
 What would remain in the listening?”